 - Take probiotics

-Natural products such as the pH Balance Packoffer an easy way to support your body's efforts at homeostasis.
-The vitamins, minerals, and phytonutrients in this product work together to support healthy gastrointestinal function and optimal blood pH.
+Vitamins and minerals offer an easy way to support your body's efforts at homeostasis.
 Studies show that taking a greenfood powder alongside a mineral-based alkalising supplement can help increase urinary pH and support blood acid/alkali balance (Anton et al., 2013, König et al., 2009).

 Alkalising diets and supplements are not a fad, but a symptom of typical Western diets and their negative effects on health.
 Restoring blood pH can be a great first step to limiting the damage done by acidogenic diets and medications, whilst working towards healthier food choices long-term.